How to Remove Paint from Plastic: 2 Easy and Effective Methods

 By: Jan Hajek | Date Posted: March 2, 2017

-Have you ever painted your walls, and by accident, paint your light switch as well?
+Have you ever painted your walls, and by accident, painted your light switch as well?
 Plan on changing the color scheme of your miniature soldier collectible?
 Did your child accidentally splatter paint on your reading glasses?
 It is a tough job – removing paint from plastic – but sometimes it needs to be done, especially if ruins the aesthetics.

 A lot of people have this problem, especially miniature figurine hobbyists like me.